-You shouldn’t assume, however, that you will be discovered at showcases.
-Let coaches know that you will be attending, introduce yourself during the event and follow up with the coach afterward.
+You shouldn’t assume that you will be discovered at showcases.
+Let coaches know that you will attend one, introduce yourself during the event and follow up with the coach afterward.

-With a legitimate recruiting service, an athlete can post his profile for free and coaches can use the databases for free.
-Families must pay only If they want extra services such as help creating a recruiting video or consulting with an expert.
+With a legitimate recruiting service, an athlete can post their profile for free and coaches can use the databases for free.
+Families pay only if they want extra services such as help creating a recruiting video or consulting with an expert.

-There are a handful of large and well-known recruiting services in the country, including Next College Student Athlete (NCSA) and BeRecruited, and many regional outfits and smaller operations.
+There is a handful of large and well-known recruiting services in the country, including Next College Student Athlete (NCSA) and BeRecruited.

-“I think it’s fair to say that in some form or another every athletic program or at least 98% of college programs uses services like this,” observed David Frank, vice president of digital marketing at Reigning Champs, which is in the athletic scholarship niche.
+“I think it’s fair to say that in some form or another, every athletic program or at least 98% of college programs uses services like this,” observed David Frank, the vice president of digital marketing at Reigning Champs, which is in the athletic scholarship niche.